AstrozTM/Utilities/README.md

 # Utilities
-This are random cheats/utilities for websites
+This are random cheats/utilities for websites/softwares